dotnet/csharplang/proposals/params-collections.md

 We should follow the spec for [`params Span<T>`](https://github.com/dotnet/csharplang/issues/1757)."
 It sounds like we have to answer the questions in context of this proposal.

+### Implicitly `scoped` params

+There was a suggestion that, when `params` modifies a `ref struct` parameter, it should be considered as declared `scoped`.
+The argument is made that number of cases where you want the parameter to be scoped is virtually 100% when looking through the BCL cases.
+In a few cases that need that, the default could be overwritten with `[UnscopedRef]`.

+However, it might be undesirable to change the default simply based on presence of `params` modifier.
+Especially, that in overrides/implements scenarios `params` modifier doesn't have to match.

 ## Alternatives

 There is an alternative [proposal](https://github.com/dotnet/csharplang/blob/main/proposals/params-span.md) that extends